Typical distances in a geometric model for complex networks: Proof of Theorem

 An \emph{umbrella} $U$ with root vertex $v$ is a spanning path $P$ of the component of $v$ together with a path connecting $v$ to $P$.
-The \emph{size} of the umbrella $U$ is the maximum among the distances of $v$ from the two endpoints of the associated spanning path. \end{definition}
+The \emph{width} of the umbrella $U$ is the maximum among the (graph) distances of $v$ from the two endpoints of the associated spanning path. \end{definition}

-Note that any vertex in $C$ that is above a spanning path $P$ of $C$ is directly connected to one of the vertices of $P$ by Fact~\ref{fact:triangle}.
-Since there is no restriction on the length of the paths, if $v$ is on some spanning path $P$, then $P$ is an umbrella with root $v$.
+Note that if $v',v''$ are two consecutive vertices of a spanning path and a vertex $u$ is contained in the sector of $\D$ defined by the angle $v'Ov''$ and, moreover, $t_u > \min \{t_u', t_{u''} \}$, then by Fact~\ref{fact:triangle} it is connected to one of them.
+Also, since there is no restriction on the length of the paths, if $v$ is on some spanning path $P$, then $P$ is an umbrella with root $v$.

 The following follows immediately as the vertices of a component that are to the farthest in clockwise and anticlockwise direction are always in a spanning path:

 \begin{corollary} If $P$ and $P'$ are spanning paths of the same component, then $P\cap P'\neq\emptyset$. \end{corollary}